|02-26-2018||Burn Season Regulations|

 Developmental Burn: Any developmental burning is prohibited in St. George.

-There are days during the burn season when a permit will not be issued.
+There are days during burn season when a permit will not be issued.
 When the clearing index is below 500, no permits are issued.
 The clearing index indicates how heavy the air is.
 If the clearing index is not high enough, smoke does not disperse and becomes a health hazard.
 Burn season may also be suspended or closed due to very hot, dry, or windy conditions.

 You can obtain a burn permit three ways.